joelesko/tht/CONTRIBUTING.md

 The main files are (in rough order of execution):

 - thtApp.php - The entry point in Document Root
-- Tht - Overall logic & setup
+- Tht.php - Overall logic & setup
-- WebMode - Determine which page to execute based on the URL route
+- WebMode.php - Determine which page to execute based on the URL route
-- Source - Compile the page if it isn't cached.
+- Source.php - Compile the page if it isn't cached.
 Execute the transpiled PHP.
-- Tokenizer - Break THT source into tokens, apply template function transforms (e.g. HTML)
+- Tokenizer.php - Break THT source into tokens, apply template function transforms (e.g. HTML)
-- Parser - Convert the tokens into an AST
+- Parser.php - Convert the tokens into an AST
-- Symbols - The parser logic for each symbol
+- Symbols.php - The parser logic for each symbol
-- EmitterPhp - Convert the AST to a PHP file
+- EmitterPhp.php - Convert the AST to a PHP file
-- ErrorHandler - All errors (php & tht) are routed here
+- ErrorHandler.php - All errors (php & tht) are routed here

 ## Parser